-https://www.glasgow.gov.uk/index.aspx?articleid=17539
+https://glasgow.gov.uk/index.aspx?articleid=17539

 The work of the Cabinet is governed by the Code and by its Assurance Framework.
 This includes requirements for the preparation and production of a number of key policy documents including an Economic Strategy, a Procurement Strategy and a Risk Management Strategy.
 These documents set out the Cabinet's objectives together with the main risks facing the programme and the key controls in place to mitigate those risks.
 A Risk Register is maintained to facilitate detailed risk monitoring, and an Annual Implementation Plan is produced each year to support the Programme Business Case, which is the business case for overall delivery of the Programme.
-Scrutiny is provided by the Cabinet's Internal and External Auditors.
+Scrutiny is provided by Internal Audit and by the Cabinet's External Auditor, Audit Scotland.

 The Cabinet complies with the CIPFA Statement on "The Role of the Chief Financial Officer in Local Government 2010".
-The Glasgow City Council Acting Executive Director of Financial Services has overall responsibility for the PMO's financial arrangements and is professionally qualified and suitably experienced to lead the finance function and to direct finance staff.
+The Glasgow City Council Executive Director of Finance has overall responsibility for the PMO's financial arrangements and is professionally qualified and suitably experienced to lead the finance function and to direct finance staff.